mathworks/toolboxdesign/MEX.md

 <!-- RP: save this till we use it -->
 <!-- - **CI/CD Pipelines**: Continuous Integration and Continuous Deployment tools like GitHub Actions or GitLab CI/CD ensure your code is tested and deployed automatically. -->

 You can call libraries implemented in C++ using MEX functions.
 Since MEX source files are just C++ source code, they use standard C++ syntax to access external libraries.
-Where do we put these external libraries?

 ### External Library Header Files (`.h`,`.hpp`)
 Create an `include` folder within the `cpp` folder and put the external library [header files](https://www.learncpp.com/cpp-tutorial/header-files/) within this folder.
 Use the [`-I`](https://www.mathworks.com/help/matlab/ref/mex.html#btw17rw-1-option1optionN) argument to the [mex function](https://www.mathworks.com/help/matlab/ref/mex.html) to specify that header files are in the `include` folder.